twibiral/obsidian-execute-code/README.md

 	hello("Eve")
 ```

+	- By default, Python runs in Notebook Mode.
+You can turn this off in the settings.
 	- Plots with matplotlib/seaborn are embedded in the note by default.
 You can turn this off in the settings.

 ```python